rawmodel/framework/README.md

     },
   },
   mode: 'strict', // schema mode
+  validator: {}, // validatable.js configuration options (see the package's page for details)
-  validator: {} // validatable.js configuration options (see the package's page for details) });
+  type: {} // typeable.js configuration options (see the package's page for details) });
 ```

 This package uses [*typeable.js*](https://github.com/xpepermint/typeablejs) for data type casting.
-Many common data types and array types are supported.
+Many common data types and array types are supported but we can also define custom types or override existing types by setting the `type` field.
 Please check package's website for a list of supported types and further information.

 By default, all fields in a schema are set to `null`.
 We can set a default value for a field by setting the `defaultValue` option.